It seems I haven’t done a proper “Breathing Basics” post in almost 8 years. I think this installment might fit under that category.

 While clinically FEV1 is an important measurement of lung function, lung mechanics alone can’t paint an accurate picture of the severity or burden of ones lung disease, especially if that disease is asthma.
-If you removed all of the asthma components from the equation, most people with a reduced FEV1 would not be notably short of breath unless they over exerted themselves.
-What makes a low FEV1 potentially dangerous is when you throw asthma itself into the mix.
-Having your airways tighten and narrow, or developing an infection when your FEV1 or lung function is chronically low, doesn’t leave a lot wiggle room or reserve to fall back on if your symptoms get out of control.
-If you factor in the things that make you more prone to asthma exacerbations in general, such as age, phenotype, mental health status, limited access to medical care, history of hospitalizations, intubations or NFAs, you can get an idea on just how rapidly things can deteriorate.
+If you removed the major asthma components from the equation, most people with a reduced FEV1 would not be notably short of breath unless they over exerted themselves.
+What makes a low FEV1 potentially dangerous is when you throw asthma into the mix.
+Having your airways suddenly tighten up and narrow, or develope an infection when your FEV1 is chronically low, doesn’t leave a lot wiggle room should your symptoms get out of control.
+When you factor things that make you more prone to asthma exacerbations in general, such as age, asthma phenotype, mental health status, limited access to medical care, history of hospitalizations, intubations, NFAs, etc, things can get really bad, really quick.

 First though, for those who might not know what the term FEV1 means, let me try to explain it as simply as I can.